gwax/www-gwax/posts/2005/05/the-dervish-dancer-who-by-his-whirling-realizes-the-spiraling-of-the-universe.rst

 collapse, but they are still quite impressive.

 P.S.
-The post title is stolen from the Vangelis song Dervish D (Inspired By The Dervish Dancer Who By His Whirling Realises The Spiralling Of The Universe).
+The post title is stolen from the Vangelis song Dervish D (Inspired By The Dervish Dancer Who By His Whirling Realizes The Spiraling Of The Universe).